Cease and Desist Letter — Formal Warning (England & Wales)

 The demands must be explicit and numbered.
 Each demand should be stated separately: (1) cessation of the conduct; (2) destruction or removal of infringing materials; (3) provision of written undertakings; (4) payment of compensation.
 The demands should be reasonable and proportionate; excessive demands may undermine the letter’s credibility and may affect the court’s assessment of costs.

 Groundless threats provisions must be considered for intellectual property claims.
 Under sections 21 to 26 of the Trade Marks Act 1994, sections 253 to 255 of the CDPA 1988, and section 70 of the Patents Act 1977, a person who makes a groundless threat of infringement proceedings may themselves be sued for damages and an injunction.
-Care must be taken to ensure that the allegations in the letter are well-founded before sending it.
+Care must be taken to confirm that the allegations in the letter are well-founded before sending it.

 A reasonable response deadline must be given.
 Under Practice Direction — Pre-Action Conduct, a reasonable period is typically 14 days for straightforward matters and 28 days for more complex ones.
 The letter should state both the number of days and the calendar deadline date.